rscgh/brainorg/MRI Data Cheet Sheet.md

 ## Gifti

-* `.surf.gii` files provide the 3D brain mesh/object backbone.
+* `.surf.gii` files (also called `Geometry` or `surface` files) provide the 3D brain mesh/object backbone.
 Contains the mapping from greyordinate vertex to its location in 3D.
+They are also referred to as
-* `shape.gii` or `func.gii` contain actual data, such as cortical thickness etc. (similiar to what can be contained in cifti files?)
+* `shape.gii` or `func.gii` (also called `metric` files) contain actual data, such as cortical thickness or functional activations etc. (similiar to what can be contained in cifti files?). func is usually used for multi-timepoint data
-* `label.gii` contain integer data, indicating the parcel each vertex belongs to; + a mapping from these integer values to parcel labels
+* `label.gii` contain integer data, indicating the parcel each vertex belongs to; + a mapping from these integer values to parcel labels (a name and a color)

+Notably, other software may put data arrays (the equivalent of a metric file) into the same file as the geometry information.
+The connectome workbench doesnt support this.

 For more info, check the posts by [Emma Robinson on Gifti/HCP surface files](https://emmarobinson01.com/2016/02/10/unofficial-guide-to-the-hcp-surface-file-formats/) and both posts by Joset (Jo) A. Etzel on [NIfTI, CIFTI, GIFTI in the HCP and Workbench](http://mvpa.blogspot.com/2014/03/nifti-cifti-gifti-in-hcp-and-workbench.html) and on [Conversion from Volumetric to Surface](https://mvpa.blogspot.com/2018/02/connectome-workbench-making-surface.html).